 Accommodation: In one or two bedroom, spacious, ocean facing eco-friendly villas

-Activities: Diving, big game fishing, hiking trails, kayaking, dhow trips, beach picnics
+Activities: Diving, big game fishing, hiking trails, kayaking, dhow trips, beach yoga

 Highlights: Sustainable tourism; some of the best diving in the world